roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 03: A Tangled Web ****** byTx_Tall_Tales© This is a continuation of the story started in Convenience vs. Need and continued in CvsN: Celebration.
+This is a continuation of the story started in Convenience vs. Need and continued in CvsN: Celebration.
 If you haven’t read those first, you might enjoy this one better if you did.

  * * * *